lagzles/grid-numbering/README.md

 Clone or Download this Repository:

-Place the GridTools.extension folder into your pyRevit extensions directory (usually found at %APPDATA%\pyRevit\Extensions).
+Place the GridTools.extension folder into your pyRevit extensions directory Usually found at:
+%APPDATA%\pyRevit\Extensions
+or
+C:\Users\%user%\AppData\Roaming\pyRevit\Extensions

 ### Directory Structure: